antonagestam/django-text/README.md

 Copyright (c) 2015 Anton Agestam. django-text is released under the MIT license.
 See the LICENSE file for more information and licenses for bundled code.

+## Contribution

+Contribution is very welcome.
+Use [issues](https://github.com/antonagestam/django-text/issues) to report bugs and propose features.